bantolov/RhetosWorkshop/Day4/day4.md

 Assignment:

 1. Read the article <https://github.com/Rhetos/Rhetos/wiki/Basic-permissions>.
-2. In order to test basic permissions, *disable* [suppressed permissions](https://github.com/Rhetos/Rhetos/wiki/Basic-permissions#suppressing-permissions-in-a-development-environment) in development environment:
+2. In order to test the basic permissions, *disable* [suppressed permissions](https://github.com/Rhetos/Rhetos/wiki/Basic-permissions#suppressing-permissions-in-a-development-environment) in development environment:
-   * In Rhetos server *web.config* file make sure that "Security.AllClaimsForUsers" is set to empty string "", and "BuiltinAdminOverride" to "False".
+   * In your application's *Web.config* file make sure that "Rhetos:AppSecurity:AllClaimsForUsers" is set to empty string "", and "BuiltinAdminOverride" to "False".
-3. Open a web browser, and read the data from any entity in your application through the REST web API (for example <http://localhost/BookstoreRhetosServer/rest/Bookstore/Book/>)
+3. Open a web browser, and read the data from any entity in your application through the REST web API (for example <http://localhost/Bookstore.Service/rest/Bookstore/Book/>)
    * The request should fail and display an error "Your account '***' is not registered in the system...".
      This is happening because we have disabled the override, and the basic permissions are now active.
-4. Open the Rhetos server homepage (for example <http://localhost/BookstoreRhetosServer/>), and find your **account name** under the server status "User identity: ***".
+4. Open the Rhetos application homepage (for example <http://localhost/Bookstore.Service/>), and find your **account name** under the server status "User identity: ***".
 5. Add a new user directly in the database table (`Common.Principle`), set the Name to your account name